A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Acknowledgments

-\textbf{Acknowledgments} This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility, and the Institute for Computational and Data Sciences (ICDS) at Pennsylvania State University.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility, and the Institute for Computational and Data Sciences (ICDS) at Pennsylvania State University, and the University Research Computing (URC) at the University of North Carolina at Charlotte on the Orion cluster.
 R.M. acknowledges support from the U.S. Army Research Office (ARO) Young Investigator Program under the Multiscale Modeling of Complex Systems, PM - Rob Martin.
-The research of J.H. was partially supported by the NSF Grant DMS-2505605 and the Office of Naval Research (ONR) grant N000142212193.
+The research of J.H. was partially supported by the NSF Grant DMS-2505605.

-\textbf{Author contributions} J.H. and R.M. supervised the study.
-X.L., J.H., and R.M. contributed to the initial concept and machine learning methodology.
-X.L. carried out model development, implementation, training, and analysis.
-D.C. contributed to the EAR5 dataset processing, training, and visualization.
-All authors contributed to writing the manuscript.